dsaw/MyCodingDocs/Python/PythonDocsTut.md

 	* ## Scope and Namespaces
 		* Namespace is a mapping from names to objects in Python.
 			* Implemented as a _dict_, though could change in future.
-			* When a class definition is read, module is executed,function is called, corresponding new namespaces are defined promptly.
+			* When a class definition is read, module is executed, function is called, corresponding new namespaces are defined promptly.
 			* Any assignment of a variable will update it in the corresponding namespaces.
 			* There is a namespace of built in variables called built-in that exists in the lifetime of the Python interpreter.
 			* Lifetime of namespaces vary: A function namespace is defined during the first time the function is entered and deleted when function returns or exception is raised not handled by the function.